search

 Closing a hedged position in cryptocurrency CFDs requires a minimum of 0.1 lots

-When engaging in hedging trades with cryptocurrency CFDs, including ETH (Ethereum) and LTC (Litecoin), any full or partial closeout of one position must be for 0.1 lots or more.
-Please be sure to trade strategically when hedging with these instruments, taking into account the possibility of a full or partial closeout.
+For cryptocurrency CFDs, including ETH (Ethereum) and LTC (Litecoin), when engaging in hedging trades and closing out one position in full or in part, the position must be at least 0.1 lots.
+Please be sure to trade strategically when hedging with these instruments, taking into account the possibility of closing out the position in full or in part.

 alert